WWmore/mkdocs-archgeo/docs/index.md

 ## Why quad meshes?
 Quad meshes are extensively used in animation, architectural designs, and industrial analysis.
-They are also majorly discussed objects with fruitful discrete theories in Discrete Differential Geometry (DDG).
+They are also majorly discussed objects with fruitful discrete theories in Discrete Differential Geometry (DDG) [1].

 Each vertex of a **regular** quad mesh has valence 4.